Oct. 29, 2021 —

 The Coast Guard’s fleet of HC-130Js is the Department of Homeland Security’s (DHS) largest airlift asset, providing critical support to DHS partners as well as carrying out many Coast Guard missions, including search and rescue, drug and migrant interdiction, cargo and personnel transport, and maritime stewardship.
 The aircraft is capable of serving as an on-scene command and control platform or as a surveillance platform with the means to detect, classify and identify objects and share that information with operational forces.

-For more information: HC-130J Long Range Surveillance Aircraft Program page and Minotaur Mission System page
+For more information: HC-130J Long Range Surveillance Aircraft Program page and Minotaur Program page